-

-Shu Pu'er "Phoenix" tea 2021 produced by the Xin Yang Cha factory (興样茶, Xìng yàng chá) is a bright representative of traditional Chinese tea, which deserves the attention of both pu'er connoisseurs and those who are just beginning to get acquainted with this unique drink.
-Pressed in the form of Bing Cha (pancake) weighing 357 grams, this tea combines centuries-old traditions of tea art and modern production technologies.
+The 2021 Shu Pu'er "Phoenix" tea from the Xing Yang Cha (興样茶, Xìng yàng chá) factory is a striking example of traditional Chinese tea, worthy of the attention of both pu'er connoisseurs and those just beginning to discover this unique beverage.
+Pressed into a 357-gram Bing Cha (cake), this tea combines centuries-old tea traditions with modern production technologies.

-The Xin Yang Cha factory is located in Yunnan Province, which is considered the birthplace of puer.
-This region is famous for its favorable climate conditions, highland plantations and ancient tea trees, which give the tea a unique taste and aroma.
-The Xin Yang Cha factory is known for its attention to the quality of raw materials and strict adherence to production technologies, which makes its products in demand both in China and abroad.
+The Xin Yan Cha factory is located in Yunnan Province, considered the birthplace of pu'er tea.
+This region is renowned for its favorable climate, high-altitude plantations, and ancient tea trees, which impart a unique flavor and aroma to the tea.
+Xin Yan Cha is renowned for its attention to the quality of its raw materials and strict adherence to production technologies, making its products sought after both in China and abroad.

 Features of Phoenix Tea 2021

-Phoenix tea is made from high-quality raw materials collected on February 25, 2021.
-This collection period is considered one of the most favorable for the production of pu-erh, as young leaves have a rich taste and rich aroma.
+Phoenix tea is made from high-quality tea leaves harvested on February 25, 2021.
+This harvest period is considered one of the most favorable for pu-erh production, as the young leaves have a rich flavor and aroma.

 Appearance